Conditions and diseases

 Treatment

-As a treatment, we recommend avoiding oily creams; light eczema ointments are often sufficient to get rid of it, but it can recur.
+As a treatment, we recommend avoiding oily creams.
+Light eczema ointments are often sufficient to get rid of it.
+However, the eczema can recur.

 What is it?

-In allergic contact eczema, your body has acquired a reaction for something your skin comes into contact with.
-It can be e.g. nickel in your watch, a perfume substance in your shower gel, a preservative in your day cream...
+In allergic contact eczema, your body reacts to something your skin comes into contact with.
+It could be nickel in your watch, a perfume substance in your shower gel or a preservative in your day cream.
 This is never congenital, but acquired through the use of products.

 You can recognise it by an eczema that does not respond to treatment, keeps returning to the same areas or has blisters.